puzzle/kubernetes-techlab/labs/04_deploy_dockerimage.md

 nginx     1/1       Running   0          1m
 ```

-Verwenden Sie `kubectl get pods` um den laufenden Pod anzuzeigen.

-Have a look at your nginx pod inside the Rancher WebGUI under "Workloads" an delete the Pod right afterwards.
+Have a look at your nginx pod inside the Rancher WebGUI under "Workloads" an delete the pod right afterwards.

 ## Task: LAB4.3 Deployment